a13ks3y/ai/aivs/README.md

 ## Usage

 1. Open the command palette in Visual Studio Code (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS).
-2. Search for `AI: Start` to initiate the AI.
+2. Search for `Start Chat` to initiate the AI.
 3. Follow the prompts to configure email settings and bash command preferences.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact